hwhaocool/ucdetector/trunk/org.ucdetector/ant/README.txt

 - Set your favorite UCDetector preferences in Eclipse IDE

 Run scripts:
-- Create build.properties from build.properties_template
+- unzip org.ucdetector_x.y.z.jar/ant to a new directory
+- >cd ant
+- >ant
-- Change WORKSPACE, ECLIPSE_HOME, LAUNCHER [maybe other options]
+- Edit build.properties: Change WORKSPACE, ECLIPSE_HOME, LAUNCHER [maybe more]
-- Run build.xml with ant: PROMPT>ant
+- >ant
 - [it is also possible to run detect.sh or detect.bat]

 Check logging: